kkanupriyaphd21-dev/prop-geo/README.md

 </p>

-PropGeo is an open source (MIT licensed), in-memory geolocation data store, spatial index, and realtime geofence.
+PropGeo is an open source (MIT licensed), in-memory geolocation data store, spatial index, and realtime geofencing server.
 It supports a variety of object types including lat/lon points, bounding boxes, XYZ tiles, Geohashes, and GeoJSON.

 <p align="center">
 <i>This README is quick start document.
 You can find detailed documentation at <a href="https://propgeo.com">https://propgeo.com</a>.</i><br><br>